PeterNaydenov/dt-shape/README.md

 */
                  }
      // Important!
-Data should be converted first in DT format.
+Data should be in DT format.
+If is not - convert it first.
      // Use dt-toolbox library:
      let dt = dtbox.init(data).value

-     // Build data according dataShape.
-Result will be in DT format. let resultDT = shape ( dt , dataShape )
+     // Build data according shape.
+Result will be in DT format. let resultDT = dtShape ( dt , shape )

-     // If want it back as a standard javascript object: let result = shape ( dt, dataShape ).build()
+     // If want result as a standard javascript object: let result = dtShape ( dt, shape ).build()

 ```